developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 * Default Instance: This property can be accessed via the default instance object of this class.
 	* <code>EB.Barcode.dbpMode</code>

 ####Platforms

 * Windows Mobile
-* Zebra Devices Only(Laser Scanners on Symbol Technologies' devices)
+* Zebra devices only (laser scanners on Symbol Technologies' devices)

 ###decodeDuration